How to Use Chord Groove

 Getting Started

-1. The app will open on the Chords tab.
+1. Open the Chords tab.

 3. Tap Gen to create a progression.